OIEIEIO/MoonWalker-HUD/README.md

 A variety of age groups, sincerely participating from all parts of the world

+Not withstanding the excitement and planning for some teams, others with a passion for SPACE also showed up

 MW-HUD is an AI learning interface

 if you are going to be a space walker, you will likely need a helmet